I7-Examples/Bronze/docs/source.txt

 Instead of climbing a staircase:
 	try entering the noun.

-Understand the commands "ascend" and "descend" as climb.
+Understand the commands "ascend" and "descend" as "climb".
 Understand "go down [staircase]" as climbing.
 Understand "go up [staircase]" as climbing.

 A fluid container is a kind of thing.
 A fluid container can be empty or full.
 After printing the name of a full fluid container while listing contents: say " (full)".
 After printing the name of an empty fluid container while listing contents: say " (empty)".